-Emergency Preparedness Planning and Response
+Emergency Situations: Preparedness, Planning, and Response

 The Privacy Rule protects individually identifiable health information from uses and disclosures that unnecessarily compromise the privacy of an individual.
 The Rule is carefully designed to protect the privacy of health information, while allowing important health care communications to occur.